Dec 2024 - Feb 2025

 Designing an accessible onboarding experience for users with intellectual disabilities driving a 70% increase in member conversion

-Re-designed the MeplusMore intellectual disability learning platform's onboarding to help users including NDIS government supported users to sign up and start their learning journey towards independence.
+Re-designed MeplusMore's intellectual disability learning platform onboarding to help users (including NDIS government supported users) to sign up and start their learning journey towards independence.

 B2C